pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 | `Healthcare (outpatient)`           | 21%                                                                               |
 | `All other`                         | 40%                                                                               |

 The mapping is shown in the above table.
-Once the function identifies the correct building area, it will applies the window to wall ratio to the entire model.
+Once the function identifies the correct building area, it will apply the window-to-wall ratio to the entire model.

 {{< line_break >}}